-More immediately, health care CEOs should consider a chief equity officer role to demonstrate the organization’s commitment to health equity.
+More immediately, health care CEOs should consider a chief equity officer role to demonstrate the organisation’s commitment to health equity.
 The role could report to the CEO and present frequently to the board.
-This leader ensures accountability and execution on health equity strategies for the organization.
-Organizations that have had a lengthy focus on health equity had such a leader in place.
-More importantly, this leader was given resources (dollars and people) to support efforts and a seat at the executive table to align the organization.
+This leader ensures accountability and execution on health equity strategies for the organisation.
+Organisations that have had a lengthy focus on health equity had such a leader in place.
+More importantly, this leader was given resources (dollars and people) to support efforts and a seat at the executive table to align the organisation.

 Many interviewees also highlighted the importance of having a clear governance structure and dedicated infrastructure, including a leader, to support these initiatives.
 With multiple internal and external/community partners, the initiatives should require a clear governance and accountability structure to help ensure sustainability and success.